 - Balances the acidity of foods containing vinegar and tomatoes

-Eating too many foods with added sugar and solid fats sets the stage for potential health problems, such as:
+Eating too many foods with added sugars sets the stage for potential health problems, such as:

 - Weight gain.
-There's usually no single cause for being overweight or obese.
+There's no single cause for being overweight or obese.
 But added sugar might contribute to the problem.
-Adding sugar to foods and beverages makes them more calorie dense.
-It's easy to consume extra calories when eating foods that are sugar sweetened.
+It's easy to get extra calories when eating foods that are sugar sweetened.

 - Increased triglycerides.
 Triglycerides are a type of fat in the bloodstream and fat tissue.
 Eating an excessive amount of added sugar can increase triglyceride levels, which may increase your risk of heart disease.

 - Tooth decay.
-All forms of sugar promote tooth decay by allowing bacteria to multiply and grow.
-The more often and longer you snack on foods and beverages with either natural sugar or added sugar, the more likely you are to develop cavities, especially if you don't practice good oral hygiene.
+Sugar promotes tooth decay by allowing bacteria to multiply and grow.
+The more often you eat or drink foods with natural sugar or added sugar, the more likely you are to get cavities.

-The American Heart Association has even more-specific guidelines for added sugar — no more than 100 calories a day from added sugar for most women and no more than 150 calories a day for most men.
-That's about 6 teaspoons of added sugar for women and 9 for men.
+The American Heart Association suggests a stricter limit for added sugars — no more than 100 calories from added sugar a day for most women and no more than 150 calories from added sugar a day for most men.
+That's about 6 teaspoons (24 grams) of sugar for women and 9 teaspoons (36 grams) of sugar for men.

-Ingredients are listed in descending order by weight.
-If you see sugar listed among the first few ingredients, the product is likely to be high in added sugar.
+Check the label.
+Packaged foods and drinks must list ingredients in descending order by weight.
+If sugar is one of the first few ingredients, the product is likely to be high in added sugars.

-Sugar goes by many different names, depending on its source and how it was made.
-This can also make it hard to identify added sugar, even when you read ingredient lists and food labels.
+Sugar goes by many names, depending on its source and how it was made.
+This can make it hard to identify added sugars, even when you read ingredient lists and food labels.

 - Cane juice and cane syrup

-Despite what you may have heard, there's no nutritional advantage to honey, brown sugar, fruit juice concentrate or other types of sugar over white sugar.
+Despite what you may have heard, there's no nutritional advantage to honey, brown sugar or other types of sugar over white sugar.

-To reduce the added sugar in your diet, try these tips:
+To reduce the added sugars in your diet, try these tips:

-- Drink water or other calorie-free drinks instead of sugary sodas or sports drinks.
-That goes for blended coffee drinks, too.
+- Drink water, other calorie-free drinks or low-fat milk instead of sugary sodas or sports drinks.
+That goes for coffee drinks, too.

-- When you drink fruit juice, make sure it's 100 percent fruit juice — not juice drinks that have added sugar.
-Better yet, eat the fruit rather than drink the juice to get the fiber, as well.
+- When you drink fruit juice, make sure it's 100% fruit juice — not juice drinks that have added sugars.
+Better yet, eat the fruit rather than drink the juice to get the fiber as well.

 - Choose fresh fruit for dessert instead of cakes, cookies, pies, ice cream and other sweets.

-- Snack on vegetables, fruits, low-fat cheese, whole-grain crackers and low-fat, low-calorie yogurt instead of candy, pastries and cookies.
+- Choose nutrient-rich snacks such as vegetables, fruits, low-fat cheese, whole-grain crackers and low-fat, low-calorie yogurt instead of candy, pastries and cookies.

-By limiting the amount of added sugar in your diet, you can cut calories without compromising on nutrition.
-In fact, cutting back on foods with added sugar and solid fats may make it easier to get the nutrients you need without exceeding your calorie goal.
+By limiting the amount of added sugars in your diet, you can cut calories without compromising nutrition.
+In fact, cutting back on foods with added sugars may make it easier to get the nutrients you need without exceeding your calorie goal.